 Contest participants maintain copyright in their work and will be able to share and reproduce it as they choose.

-University of Florida Health Science Center Library (UF HSCL) will be granted a non-exclusive permission to reproduce the submitted work for the purpose of health information outreach on HIV/AIDS to the community at the University of Florida, Gainesville, and Alachua County and related advertising, presentations, or publications.
+University of Florida Health Science Center Library (UF HSCL) will be granted a non-exclusive permission to reproduce the submitted work for the purpose of celebrating the 200th anniversary of Mary Shelley’s Frankenstein and exploring the historical themes of monsters in medicine, as well as any related advertising, presentations, or publications.

 Entries can be submitted online to firstname.lastname@example.org as a high-quality JPEG or PDF file or delivered in person to the HSCL Information Desk.
 While we would prefer submissions to be sized in a standard ratio of 2x3 (e.g. 11x17, 10x15, 8.5x11, etc.), submissions will not be rejected based on size.
 If you would like more information about comic page sizing, consider using Phillip Ginn’s Comic Page Sizing Guides: https://gumroad.com/phillipginn